Table of contents:

 You can book the tour with us or ask one of the responsible tour operators in Playa El Tunco or Playa El Zonte.
 In general, we recommend a tour operator from El Tunco or El Zonte.

 You might save you a lot of time and hassle – and also, it’s more fun to visit the waterfalls with a group.
 You can also write us a message and we can arrange that tour for you!

 What to bring to Tamanique Waterfalls?

 Be sure to have proper shoes to hike and don’t come in flip flops!
-Also, bring at least one liter of water, s small snack, and a towel.
+Also, bring at least 1.5 liters of water, s small snack, and a towel.
 Because of the climate, you might sweat a lot, so it’s worth bringing a second T-Shirt and socks to change.
 Also, bring some money.
 After the hike, you can get a cold beer or a “choco-banana” in Tamanique!

 I am not sure if I should go – can you help me?